Prashantprocoder/intermediate-1/README.md

 # intermediate-1
-Solidity Smart Contract with Error Handling
+Solidity Smart Contract with Error Handling:-
 This repository contains a simple Solidity smart contract demonstrating the use of require(), assert(), and revert() statements for error handling.

 Smart Contract
 The smart contract, ErrorHandling, includes three functions:

-addToBalance(uint256 amount): Adds the specified amount to the contract's balance.
-It uses require() to ensure the amount is greater than zero. checkBalance(): Checks that the balance is non-negative using assert().
-This is for demonstration purposes. withdraw(uint256 amount): Withdraws the specified amount from the contract's balance.
+*addToBalance(uint256 amount): Adds the specified amount to the contract's balance.
+It uses require() to ensure the amount is greater than zero.

+*checkBalance(): Checks that the balance is non-negative using assert().
+This is for demonstration purposes.

+*withdraw(uint256 amount): Withdraws the specified amount from the contract's balance.
 It uses revert() to handle cases where the amount exceeds the balance

 code:-